Windows driver development 101 – Here’s what to know

 - Functional drivers: the most classic kind.
 They implement standard interfaces for accessing devices.
-These are generally made by device manufacturers, for instance, audio-device vendors, graphics-card vendors, and more.
+Device manufacturers generally make these, for instance, audio-device vendors, graphics-card vendors, and more.

 - Filter drivers: do not address a device directly.
-However, the process requests aimed at those devices.
+However, the process requests are aimed at those devices.
 Generally, system-to-device I/O requests get processed through a driver stack.
-A filter driver can log, remove access to devices, or even just modify it.
-As an example, antiviruses using file-system filter driver scan through files before letting it be opened.
+A filter driver can log, remove access to devices, or modify it.
+For example, antiviruses using a file-system filter driver scan through files before letting them be opened.

 What knowledge is needed?

 The number one thing you must know is the basic architecture conceptions of the Windows OS.
-Meaning that you HAVE to understand serialization, threading, synchronization, and much more.
+You have to understand serialization, threading, synchronization, and much more.

-Instead, you have to do a lot of work upfront for getting a basic understanding.
-Otherwise, you are bound to have problems after problems, without having any idea on how you can fix that.
+Instead, you have to do a lot of work upfront to get a basic understanding.
+Otherwise, you are bound to have problems after problems without having any idea of how you can fix that.

 How to learn driver development?

 This documentation is incredibly good and covers wide-ranging topics.
-Over the course of years, the online articles on how to create Windows drivers have become so advanced that they are very understandable at this point.
+Over the course of years, the online articles on creating Windows drivers have become so advanced that they are very understandable at this point.